Canada offers refugee protection to people in Canada who fear persecution and who are unwilling or unable to return to their home country.

-Officers receiving your refugee claim will decide whether it is eligible for referral to the Immigration and Refugee Board of Canada (IRB), an independent administrative tribunal that makes decisions on immigration and refugee matters.
+Officers who review your refugee claim will decide if it will be referred to the Immigration and Refugee Board of Canada (IRB).
+The IRB is an independent board that decides immigration and refugee matters.

-- You arrived via the Canada-United States border;
+- arrived via the Canada-United States border.

 Safe Third Country Agreement

 This means that if you enter Canada at a land border from the United States, you cannot make a refugee claim in Canada.
 In some cases this rule does not apply (for example, if you have family in Canada).